Print

 Moving to Estonia

-Famous for its lush landscapes and medieval architecture, Estonia is the centre of old-world Northern Europe.
-While Estonia is not the most typical of expat destinations, the country has much to offer those who choose to explore it.
-Though small, an expat community does exist in Estonia, mostly in the capital city of Tallinn.
+Estonia, famous for its lush countryside and medieval architecture, is the centre of old-world Northern Europe.
+While most expats moving to Estonia may feel it is not the most typical of expat destinations, the country has much to offer those who choose to explore it.
+Although small, an expat community does exist in Estonia, mostly in the capital city, Tallinn, and the university city of Tartu.

 Living in Estonia as an expat

 Since gaining independence from the Soviet Union in 1991, Estonia’s economy has developed rapidly.
 The country now boasts booming timber and shipping industries, and Tallinn is quickly becoming a commercial hub.
-Estonia is also beginning to receive more interest from foreigners looking to invest in property.
+Estonia is also attracting more foreign investors looking to buy property.

-While Estonian is the official language, Russian is widely spoken throughout the country.
-Estonians also tend to speak good English, so expats shouldn’t have too much difficulty communicating.
+While Estonian is the official language, Russian is also widely spoken throughout the country.
+Estonians also tend to speak good English, so you shouldn’t have too much difficulty communicating.
 It is worth learning a few key Estonian phrases to help break the ice with the locals, though.

 Cost of living in Estonia

 Families living in Estonia are spoilt for choice when it comes to outdoor activities.
-Recommended pastimes in summer include picnicking, hiking, cycling and sailing, while winter is a great time to go sledding or skiing.
-This Baltic country also has a wealth of historical heritage that can be explored by those that enjoy cultural activities.
-Estonia boasts a significant number of medieval churches, castles and palaces.
+In the summer, you can enjoy activities including picnicking, hiking, cycling and sailing, while winter is a great time to go sledging or skiing.
+This Baltic country also has a wealth of historical heritage for those who enjoy cultural pastimes.
+Estonia boasts a significant number of medieval churches, castles and palaces for history buffs to investigate.

 There are a number of good international schools in Estonia, particularly in Tallinn.
-Most expats opt not to send their children to local public schools due to the language barrier.
+Most expats prefer these over local public schools, as they tend to teach familiar curricula, allowing children to pick up where they left off back at home.

-Expats moving to Estonia should ensure that they have adequate health insurance.
+When moving to Estonia, you should ensure that you have adequate health insurance.
 While the standards of healthcare in Estonia are improving, the facilities usually fall short of the standards expected in Western Europe or North America.

 Climate in Estonia

-Estonia has four distinct seasons.
-Summers are mild and moderately rainy, but winters can be very chilly.
+The climate in Estonia has four distinct seasons.
+Summers are mild and moderately rainy, and winters can be freezing.
 From November to March, snowfall is common.
 May through November is the most pleasant time of year.

-Though Estonia is not yet a popular expat destination, foreigners have begun to see the potential of this Baltic state on the brink of expansion and development.
-Those adventurous enough to give expat life in Estonia a chance will be rewarded with a low cost of living and good entrepreneurial opportunities as well as a host of sporting and cultural activities.
+Although Estonia is not yet a popular expat destination, foreigners have begun to see the potential of this Baltic state on the brink of expansion and development.
+Those adventurous enough to move to Estonia and give expat life in the country a chance will be rewarded with a low cost of living and good entrepreneurial opportunities, as well as a host of sporting and cultural activities.

 Fast facts